kammitama5/kammitama5.github.io/_posts/2017-9-14-Thursday-September-14th.md

 - Compiling is as easy as ```gcc -o filename filename.c``` and then ```filename```

+- Also did a bit of using make file by using ```make filename``` and ```./filename```.
+  This was a method used for CS50.
+I just started a *little* bit of CS50, but it's kind of slow for me, and I'm *losing my mind*.
+So...we'll see.
+Maybe I'll just review pointers and structs and stuff.
+There is still stuff I can get out of it.

 - The FP community (via FP Chat) was also *incredibly* helpful in pointing out resources and things of which I should take note.
 I think it's a good thing that I'm learning some C.